gb-it/codejam-cap-nodejs/exercises/03/readme.md

 ![Books and Authors entities in the metadata document](books-authors-metadata-document.png)

-This is nice, but there's something fundamental that's missing.
+This is nice, but there's something fundamental that's missing and preventing this data model from being useful.

-### 3. Add a relationship between the Books and Authors entities.
+### 3. Add a relationship between the Books and Authors entities

-The Books and Authors entities are standalone and currently are not related to each other.
+The `Books` and `Authors` entities are standalone and currently are not related to each other.
 This is not ideal, so in this step you'll fix that by adding a relationship in the form of an [association](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9ead8e4701d04848a6fdc84356723a52.html).

-:point_right: Return to the `db/data-model.cds` file and add an association from the Books entity to the Authors entity, bearing in mind the simplified assumption that a book has a single author.
-The association should describe a new `author` property in the Books entity like this:
+:point_right: Return to the `db/data-model.cds` file and add an association from the `Books` entity to the `Authors` entity, bearing in mind the simplified assumption that a book has a single author.
+The association should describe a new `author` property in the `Books` entity like this:

 ```cds
 entity Books {